 5) Train on mentoring young boys in the church and community who have been neglected to the detriment of the church and community.

-Together with partner churches, Balm Africa is involved in planting churches in many communities around the country.
+Together with partner churches, Balm Africa Concern is involved in planting churches in many communities around the country.
 Crime and desperation grow in places with no spiritual connection.
 We’ve seen communities thrive when there’s a Church grounded in God’s Word.

 Our Church Planter Institute trains local people and equips them with the materials (tools) and training (skills) needed to plant a Church, even in restricted areas where Christian worship is uncommon.